SolidHal/PrawnOS/README.md

 The pulse audio mixer will only run if you are logged in as a non-root account.
 This is an issue (feature?) of pulse audio

+## Discussion, Support, and IRC
+IRC - You can find PrawnOS on the #prawnos channel on freenode

 ## Credits and Legal Information

 Thanks to dimkr for his great devsus scripts for the Chrome OS 3.14 kernel, from which PrawnOS took much inspiration